Darxo/Hardened/README.md

 - Peasants and Caravans on the world map display a banner
 - Add new setting for displaying non-settlement location names of nearby locations (Lairs, Unique Locations, Attached Locations)
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
+- List the effects of camping in the camping tooltip
 - Add Setting for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
 - Add settings to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
 - Add 1 second delay, before you can click the buttons in event screens to prevent accidental missclicks